On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Introduction

 \section{Introduction}

-This paper deals with the reduction of undiscounted total-cost and average-cost Markov decision processes (MDPs) with countable state spaces to discounted MDPs.
-For undiscounted total costs, we consider the \textit{transient} case studied by Veinott~\cite{veinott1969} in the context of finite state and action sets and by Pliska~\cite{pliska1978} in the context of Borel state and action spaces.
+This paper deals with the reduction of undiscounted total-cost and average-cost Markov decision processes (MDPs) to discounted MDPs.
+For undiscounted total costs, we consider a weighted-norm version of the \textit{transient} case introduced by Veinott~\cite{veinott1969} in the context of finite state and action sets and by Pliska~\cite{pliska1978} in the context of Borel state and action spaces.
 A feature of such MDPs is that nonnegative transition \textit{rates}, which may not be transition probabilities, are considered.
-One of the applications of such models is to the control of branching processes; see e.g., Rothblum \& Veinott~\cite{rothblumVeinott1992} and Pliska~\cite{pliska1978}. \textit{Absorbing} MDPs, which were introduced by Hordijk~\cite{hordijk1974} and studied in the constrained setting by Altman~\cite{altman1999} and Feinberg \& Rothblum~\cite{feinbergRothblum2012}, can also be viewed as transient MDPs.
+One of the applications of such models is to the control of branching processes; see e.g., Rothblum and Veinott~\cite{rothblumVeinott1992} and Pliska~\cite{pliska1978}.
+Other references for branching processes and other models with transition rates greater than one are given in Section~\ref{sec:applications}. \textit{Absorbing} MDPs, which were introduced by Hordijk~\cite{hordijk1974} and studied in the constrained setting by Altman~\cite{altman1999} and Feinberg and Rothblum~\cite{feinbergRothblum2012}, can also be viewed as transient MDPs.